 Ng, an associate professor, studies aerosol chemistry, air quality, and health effects.
 Her research focuses on both laboratory experiments and field measurements to understand the formation and evolution of atmospheric nanoparticles (aerosols).

-Xia, a professor, Brock Family Chair, and GRA Eminent Scholar in Nanomedicine, studies nanocrystal synthesis, nanomedicine, structure-property relationship of shape-controlled nanocrystals, and catalysis.
-He holds a joint appointment in the School of Chemistry and Biochemistry.
+Xia, a professor in the School of Chemistry & Biochemistry, holds the Brock Family Chair and is a GRA Eminent Scholar in Nanomedicine.
+He studies nanocrystal synthesis, nanomedicine, structure-property relationship of shape-controlled nanocrystals, and catalysis.
+He holds a joint appointment in the School of Chemical & Biomolecular Engineering.